On Extended Thermodynamics: From Classical to the Relativistic Regime: Balance Laws for Continuous Classical Media

-differentiates along the flow lines of the velocity field.
+acting upon scalars, differentiates along the flow lines of the velocity field and often it is denoted by on overdot, for instance for a sufficiently smooth $f$, we write;

-Before we discuss the dynamical laws and the thermodynamics of the medium, we remind the reader of two important attributes of any continuous media, namely the $ \textit{stress}$ and for heat conducting media the $\textit{heat flux}$.\\ The concept of stress introduced by Cauchy almost century and a half after Newton.
-The stress describes the internal forces generated by the medium itself and according to the Stress principle of Cauchy\footnote{This principle is explained in more details on page $132$ in ref.\cite{MH}.} for any oriented surface element with normal vector $\vec n$, the medium exerts a force $\vec t(x, t, \vec n)$ depending upon $t$, the spatial point $x=\phi(t, X)$ and the normal vector $\vec n$.
-This ``vector field`` $\vec t(x, t, \vec n)$, also referred as the Cauchy stress vector, plays an important role in the dynamical laws describing the medium.\\ For heat conducting media, the conduction of heat is described by the heat flux function $h(t, x, \vec n)$ which describes the rate of heat conduction across any oriented surface with unit normal $\vec n$.
-Further ahead, we shall see, that the first law of thermodynamics (or the law of energy conservation) requires the existence of a vector field $\vec q(t,x)$ such that
+\\ We recall that for continuous media, the notion of the stress describes the internal forces generated by the medium itself and according to the Stress principle of Cauchy\footnote{This principle and its history is discussed in more details on page $132$ of Ref. \refcite{MH}.} for any oriented surface element at $\vec x$ with normal vector $\vec n$ that finds itself within the medium, the force $\vec t( \vec x, t, \vec n)$ that the medium generates at $(t, \vec x)$ depends upon $t$, the spatial point $\vec x=\phi(\vec{X},t)$ and the normal vector $\vec n$.
+The so defined ''vector field" $\vec t(\vec{x}, t, \vec n)$ is the Cauchy stress vector field and plays an important role in the structure of the dynamical laws describing the evolution of the medium.\\ Another important attribute of continuous media is their property of permiting the phenomenon of the heat conduction to take place.
+This phenomenon, is described by the heat flux function $h(\vec x, t, \vec n)$ which determines the rate of heat conduction at time $t$ across any oriented surface element at $\vec x$ with unit normal $\vec n$.
+Further ahead, we shall see, that the first law of thermodynamics requires the existence of a vector field $\vec q(\vec{x},t)$, refereed as the heat flux vector, related to the heat flux function $h(\vec x, t, \vec n)$ via